-Re-Appropriation of FY 2023 Funds and FY 2024 Revised Capital Budget
+Re-Appropriation of FY 2024 Funds and FY 2025 Revised Capital Budget

-Agency staff should include necessary re-appropriation requests of unexpended FY 2023 funding in the FY 2024 Revised Budget Request accompanied by narrative justification and if any of the carryforward funds are encumbered, why spending has not occurred, or if the funds remaining are not necessary.
-Given that the preparation of the agency capital budget request will occur in the midst of fiscal year close, the agency should use their best estimate of prior year actual expenditures.
-Budget Office will remain in contact with agency should there be any adjustments to prior year actual expenditures recognized as part of the fiscal year close.
+Agency staff should include necessary re-appropriation requests of unexpended FY 2024 funding in the FY 2025 Revised Budget Request by using funding source code CFWD, which will differentiate the carryforward requested amount from the FY 2025 revised funding request.
+These requests should be accompanied by narrative justification and if any of the carryforward funds are encumbered, why spending has not occurred, or if the funds remaining are not necessary.
+Given that the preparation of the agency capital budget request will occur amid fiscal year close, the agency should use their best estimate of prior year actual expenditures.
+The Budget Office will remain in contact with the agency should there be any adjustments to prior year actual expenditures recognized as part of the fiscal year close.